logo

 Plotting the output we get:

-We note that the inclusion of the coupling part in the matrix modifies the position and intensity of the main peak close to 11 eV bringing it closer to the experimetal value.
-Nevertheless in general ALDA does not reproduce the position of the experimental peaks.
+First, we note that, the inclusion of the coupling part in the matrix has a rather strong effects.
+When the Tamm-Dancoff approximation is removed we get the correct number of peaks in the energy range of interest, but unfortunately, even if now we get a stable result, it looks that ALDA does not reproduce the position of the experimental peaks.
 Note that such a failure is not general for finite system, as the ALDA is commonly used for computation of optical spectra of molecules and clusters [2].
 The SiH4 molecule turns out to be a very challenging molecule as described in [2], where several functionals are tested displaying quite dissimilar results.

 [04] The Statically screened Electron-electron interaction: 04_W(yambo -b)